Artificial Intelligence Discrimination Prevention & Compliance Game Plan

 The name of the game is to ensure that whatever AI technology you use for hiring isn’t programmed to limit or exclude groups of job applicants on the basis of protected characteristics.
 And if the AI technology you use comes from third-party vendors, you need to select vendors and products that you can trust.

 Compliance Strategy: Perform due diligence before signing a contract with a vendor who designs or implements an AI-based hiring tool.
-Specifically, HR should work together with IT and the legal department to vet the product and whether its design and features are likely to lead to discriminatory outcomes.
+Specifically, HR should work together with IT and the legal department to vet the product and its design and features for potentially discriminatory outcomes.
 Key things to confirm about the product:

-• The vendor performs regular end-to-end testing to ensure that its algorithms are similarly predictive across and don’t disadvantage any protected groups;
+• The vendor performs regular end-to-end testing to ensure that algorithms are similarly predictive across and don’t disadvantage any protected groups.

-• It allows for detection of discriminatory outcomes; and
+• It allows for detection of discriminatory outcomes.

-• The vendor takes steps to correct the disparities it identifies.
+• The vendor takes steps to correct disparities it identifies.

 2. Include Liability Protections in Vendor Contract